AhmedEHaddad/Student-Directory/README.md

-#Student Directory in c++
+# Student Directory in c++

-##Intro:
+## Intro:

 This project is done as part of the ALGORITHMS&PROGRAMMING course for my undergraduate studies.

-##Details of requirement:
+## Details of requirement:

 Write a complete C++ program to implement a student directory.
 Structure contains name, student id, registration date and cgpa.
 Your program should have the following menu.
 Write necessary functions for the menu:

 Menu:
 1- Add a new student to directory
 2- Delete a student from the directory
 3- List available students in the directory
 4- Search a student:
-     A – Search according to student id
+     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A â€“ Search according to student id
-     B – Search according to registration year
+     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;B â€“ Search according to registration year
-5- Update student information  (give prompt to update all the fields) 6- Sort
+5- Update student information  (give prompt to update all the fields)
+6- Sort
-	A – According to ID
+	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A â€“ According to ID
-	B – According to cgpa
+	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;B â€“ According to cgpa
 7- Quit

     struct date